nidafirdaws/cse15l-lab-reports/index.md

 ### _posted by: TA Ben Programmer_
 Hello!
 I see you're having an issue with your ```AverageCalculator.java``` class.
 The failure inducing input here seems to be the array you pass into your ```main``` method in the ```.java``` file.
-I can't see what's happening in your bash script, could you explain what you need the bash script to do and what code iscurrently present there?
+I can't see what's happening in your bash script, could you explain what you need the bash script to do and what code is currently present there?

 ## Reply to: Ben Programmer